 What is unique about Santorini is its impressive white structures and breathtaking views.
-But Santorini has a lot more than just views, it also has a lot of things to do such as a cable ride or a boat ride to a volcano.
-With its magical atmosphere and beauty, Santorini makes the best romantic island getaway.
+But Santorini has a lot more than just views, it also has a lot of things to do such as a cable car ride or a boat ride to a volcano.
+With its magical atmosphere and beauty, Santorini offers the best romantic island getaway.

 By Hadas Lesnick at Luxury Voyager.

 Sifnos is one of the less-visited islands in the Cyclades.
 It’s a picturesque island with wild nature and beautiful hiking trails that the locals have been using for thousands of years.